mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 </div>

 :::warning
-Removing a User from the Company will kick the User out of every Project and Runtime Environment.
+Removing a User from the Identities portal will remove permissions specifically assigned to that User on every Project and Runtime Environment of the Company.
 While the User may be invited back in the Company, all their previously existing Roles will be lost and cannot be recovered, meaning they must be reassigned from scratch.
 :::

-## Managing Project and Environment Users
+## Managing User Roles at Project and Environment levels

 A User with enough administrative permission on a specific Project will be able to view all the existing Identities in the Company and assign them the desired Role on the specific Project (and, optionally, on each existing Runtime Environment).